 Based on this definition, governance consists of three dimensions.
 First, it aims at resolving collective problems.
 This implies that a group of actors agrees on common problems and engages in collective action to resolve them.
 Governance should provide the infrastructure to allow for transfers of knowledge resources, trust, social understanding and political capacity to act collectively (Pikner 2008, pp. 214-215).
 It ensures better problem definitions, solutions and choices (Koppenjan and Klijn 2004, pp. 240; 258) through overcoming differences between perceptions, strategies and institutional regimes (Koppenjan and Klijn 2004, pp. 107; 111).
 Therefore, governance aims at linking perceptions and ideas on the one, and institutional frames on the other hand.
 Links between all geographical areas, all territorial levels and all sectors provide the basis of policy-making.
 However, they are not sufficient.
-Governance has to ensure that connections produce a broad base of knowledge, a common understanding, mutual adjustment, learning and cooperation.
-Therefore, it has to provide an arena where actors can discuss and cooperate.
+Governance has to ensure that connections produce a broad base of knowledge, a common understanding, mutual adjustment, learning and cooperate.
 Innovative and legitimate solutions can only emerge when these prerequisites are met.

 Second, governance takes place between states, markets and civil society.
-It transcends traditional boundaries between the governmental and the non-governmental sector, as all actors, also from the private and the civil society sector, are necessary to solve problems.
+It transcends traditional boundaries between the governmental and the non-governmental sector, as all actors from the private and the civil society sector are necessary to solve problems.
 The involvement of civil society in decision-making and implementation improves the quality of outcomes and ownership across the Alpine territory.
 Mobilization and discussion target a wide range of actors from different sectors, territorial levels and geographical areas.
 Consequently, negotiation, networks and horizontal linkages replace authoritative relationships and hierarchical decision-making processes.